 The driving force behind issues at this level – as well as the one before it, the Mental level – is the longing to belong, the deep, unconscious archaic love of the child and the entanglements resulting from the violations of the natural order of things that we all experience.*

-It is these simple desires that we all have in common as human beings – to be seen and to be loved that inform this level.
+It is these simple desires that we all have in common as human beings – to be seen and to be loved that inform this layer of our health.

 Sometimes we unconsciously adopt destructive patterns of anxiety, depression, anger, guilt, isolation, alcoholism and even illness as a way of belonging and relating to those we love.
 Likewise, we can also pick up unconscious thought patterns projected onto us without realizing it.
-This can happen with anyone from a long-forgotten overbearing childhood babysitter to a bad past relationship or an unethical surgeon who mistreats the vulnerable trust of his patient.
+This can happen with anyone from a long-forgotten overbearing childhood babysitter to an abusive relationship in our past, or an unethical teacher who mistreats the vulnerable trust of his student.

-The goal of addressing stressors to our health at this level is to access unconscious patterns, wounds, and stressors and bring them into conscious awareness.
+The goal of addressing stressors to our health in this layer is to access unconscious patterns, wounds, and stressors and bring them into conscious awareness.
 Learning to navigate between unconscious and conscious emotional and mental states is one of the most important tools for developing resiliency and robust self care.

-We are each the product of two opposing natural forces: the repetition of familial and personal patterns from the past and the creation of new life and ideas for the benefit of the future, also known as homeostasis.
-You are the better future that your family, your tribe, the world has been waiting for!
+We are each the product of two opposing natural forces: the repetition of familial and personal patterns from the past and the creation of new life and ideas for the benefit of the future.
+This is known as social or system homeostasis.
+You are the better future that your family, your tribe, and the world has been waiting for!

-There are exciting and emerging modalities to address the Intuitive Body based on what we’re learning about the brain and genetics.
-Ancestral healing, earth-honoring spirituality, ritual work, family constellation work, and metagenealogy are a few of the techniques that can all generate profound healing results at the Intuitive Level.
+There are exciting and emerging modalities to address the Archetypal Body based on what we’re learning about the brain and genetics.
+Ancestral healing, earth-honoring spirituality, ritual work, family constellation work, and metagenealogy are a few of the techniques that can all generate profound healing results for the Archetypal layer.

-This level, the highest level of the body is very individual and very private.
-This is the level of Self-Healing.
+This level, the highest layer or level of the body is very individual and very private.
+This is the layer of Self-Healing.

 To explore the 5th level, turn inward.
 Don’t follow anyone else’s advice.
 Listen to your body and your own internal guidance.
 Create time and space to be alone and undistracted.
 And when you need support, consult a trusted and compassionate physician, minister, or spiritual healer as sacred witness.

-One caution here is to be mindful of avoiding relentless spiritual exploration without balance in the other levels.
-The pain and necessary healing work on other levels is often avoided by involving ourselves in extensive spiritual practices that never seem to resolve the real issues.
-Like all of the levels, a balanced approach is the most powerful way to work with the Spiritual Body.
+One caution here is to be mindful of avoiding relentless spiritual exploration without balance in the other layers of your health.
+The pain and necessary healing work on other aspects is often avoided by involving ourselves in extensive spiritual practices that never seem to resolve the real issues.
+Like all of the layers, a balanced relationship is the most powerful way to work with the Spiritual Body.

 For more inspiration on self-care and healthy lifestyle, download Dr. Julie’s free ebook!

-Using the 5 Levels of Healing as a blueprint for utterly holistic self-care, the three most important recommendations we make to our clients and patients are:
+Using the 5 Layers of Healing as a blueprint for utterly holistic self-care, the three most important recommendations we make to our clients and patients are:

-1) Focus as much time and attention to the lower 3 levels that you can.
+1) Focus as much time and attention to the lower 3 layers that you can.

 This means to eat right, sleep well, exercise regularly and employ healthy recovery practices afterwards, take supplements as needed for any current deficiencies or genetic traits such as poor methylatation or low iron.